Chinese online retailer JD.com beats estimates on strong sales

 For the third quarter, JD expects revenue between 126 billion yuan and 130 billion yuan, the mid-point of which was above analysts’ estimates of 126.21 billion yuan.

-Reporting by Akanksha Rana in Bengaluru and Josh Horwitz in Shanghai; Editing by Shailesh Kuber and Jane Merriman
+Reporting by Akanksha Rana in Bengaluru and Josh Horwitz in Shanghai; Editing by Jane Merriman and David Evans